Glossary

 Shrink: v., to avoid

-Shroud: n., a set of ropes that attaches a mast to the side of a ship
+Shroud: n., a set of ropes that run from a ship's mast down to its side, to hold the mast in place

 Skipper: n., a captain